Armor-Developement/Gimware/README.md

 **Installation**

+-# Please note that installation is not currently available

 - Go to Gimkit
 - Open up console with ```CTRL + SHIFT + J```
 - Copy the code in ```ui.js```